 Now we are in the process of helping him apply for his visa to remain in Australia.
 He has dreams of becoming a Nurse and hopes to secure a scholarship to study at a regional university.

-Sharing the camp with Murtaza, a young girl, Layla* of the same age as Abdul, was also initially sent to Nauru, but was returned to Australia for medical treatment with her mother.
+Layla* a young girl the same age as Abdul*, was sent to Nauru when she arrived in Australia, but was returned to Australia for medical treatment with her mother.
 Layla’s mother became seriously mentally ill and needed to come to Australia for urgent psychiatric treatment following serious levels of self harm.

 Our role at RACS is to advocate for Layla and her mother to remain in Australia, give voice to their vulnerabilities, appalling treatment and lack of medical care received on Nauru.